 Book your Barcelona Museum Pass.

-Barcelona City Passes, how do they work?
+Barcelona attractions passes, how do they work?
 How to use them?

 If you buy one of the passes mentioned above, your pass will become activated upon first use.
 If you think that you have limited time in Barcelona to see as much as you might like, you should plan so that you can go on to other attractions as soon as you leave the first one where it was activated.